warrendeleon/rn-warrendeleon/docs/planning/stories/US-015-cv-pdf-viewer.md

 - Read the CV without app switching
 - Share the CV via native share functionality
-- Experience a professional, seamless portfolio presentation
+- Experience a professional, smooth portfolio presentation

-This aligns with the app's goal of being a comprehensive portfolio showcase.
+This aligns with the app's goal of being a complete portfolio showcase.

 ## Benefits

 ### User Experience

-- **Seamless viewing**: No external apps or browser tabs required
+- **Smooth viewing**: No external apps or browser tabs required
 - **Quick access**: One tap from HomeScreen to full CV
 - **Easy sharing**: Native share sheet for sending CV to contacts
 - **Consistent UX**: Matches app's design language and theme